19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (2) A significant associated entity of a specified financial institution shall comply with any direction given to the significant associated entity, or any requirement imposed on the significant associated entity, by any notice issued to the significant associated entity under subsection (1).

-(3) It shall not be necessary to publish any notice issued under subsection (1) in the Gazette.
+(3) It shall not be necessary to publish any notice issued under subsection (1) in theGazette.

 (4) Any significant associated entity (of a specified financial institution) which contravenes subsection (2) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $250,000 and, in the case of a continuing offence, to a further fine not exceeding $25,000 for every day or part thereof during which the offence continues after conviction.